We All Need Alone Time: The Real Benefits of Solitude

 All of this can cause serious problems.
 We can end up depending on a partner to be happy or living in constant anxiety looking for the person with whom we can conform to society’s standards.

-The price of solitude can be simultaneously scary and very enriching
+The price of solitude can be intimidating at first.

 Although humans are sociable beings, this doesn’t mean that we depend on others to be happy or, more definitively, to live.

 Some people are so dependent that they feel lost.
 They lack their own opinions and they attach themselves so much to their partner that they stop being themselves.

 “Who am I?”, “What do I want?”, “What do I like?”
 These are questions that, believe it or not, many people do not know how to answer.
 If they do, their answer may well be what their partner is or what their partner likes, does or wants.

 Thanks to solitude, you can discover yourself again.
 You can truly be yourself.

 You’ve camouflaged yourself and you’ve stopped being you due to a fear that’s nothing more than that: an unfounded fear.

 You don’t need anyone else to live a happy life; you only need yourself.